keeperdao/hidingbook-api-docs/docs/client.md

     * view historic orders

 #### When the user arrivesUse on the trading screen
-Make a call to the `/info` endpoint to get the information you need to initialize the trading screen.
+Make a call to the `GET /info` endpoint to get the information you need to initialize the trading screen.
 The response contains useful information like supported tokens and data needed to sign orders.

 #### When the user is ready to sign an order
-Combine the user inputted information along with the properties from the `/info` endpoint to create a valid 0xv4 order.
+Combine the user inputted information along with the properties from the `GET /info` endpoint to create a valid 0xv4 order.

 https://0xprotocol.readthedocs.io/en/latest/basics/orders.html?highlight=txOrigin#rfq-orders